Bandwidth-Samples/messaging-send-receive-mms-java/README.md

 }
 ```
 The application will text the number `+19994444` a picture of a cat and the words `Hello World!`.
-If you text you Bandwidth number any media file after setting up the application's callback in the bandwidth dashboard; it will save it to the project folder.
+If you text your Bandwidth number any media file after setting up the application's callback in the bandwidth dashboard; it will save it to the project folder.

 # Bandwidth